Body Found On 440 IDed As Missing Woman

-Mendoza, a 32-year-old Lindenwold resident, had been last seen in Jersey City on Saturday, May 13,Hudson County Prosecutor Esther Suarez said.
+Mendoza, a 32-year-old Lindenwold mom, had been last seen in Jersey City on Saturday, May 13,Hudson County Prosecutor Esther Suarez said.

 Police in Jersey City had said she was last spotted at her mother's house on Montgomery Street and Monmouth Street.